lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Downloading and Building.md

 ## Command Line Tools

-You can the build the Lingua Franca compiler and other CLI tools with Gradle using `./bin/lfc --version`.
+You can build the Lingua Franca compiler and other CLI tools with Gradle using `./gradlew clean buildAll`.

 There are scripts in `bin` which you can use to run the compiler or other tools.
 For instance: `./bin/lfc --version`.